 An animated series based on the acclaimed Batman comic storyline "No Man's Land" has been a popular premise,

 with multiple attempted made.
-The piece of artwork above, by character designer Coran Stone, is one of the more
+The piece of artwork, by character designer Coran Stone, is one of the more

 notable attempts.
 Stone said he was selected by producer James Tucker to do the character designs for a

 "No Man's Land"-based cartoon, but the project was ultimate scrapped since it was considered "too dark."

 Warner Bros.
 Animation and Cartoon Network opted to eventually go a more lighter route with Batman: The

 Brave and The Bold.
 Stone spent roughly five months working on production artwork for the series, in the mid-2000s

 Batman: No Man's Land (Pitch #2)